Cleve-codes/01-pure-react/0x04-props-and-state/eat-n-split/README.md

 While building this project, I learnt the following react topics:

 - Controlled elements (How to setup and use controlled elements)
+- The useState hook (How to lift up state and some practice).After which I fully appreciate the power of state in React